raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

     }
 ```

-We have now implemented catenating two deterministic finite recognizers.
+We have now implemented catenating two deterministic finite-state recognizers.

 ---